 Jacob had two wives, Rachel and Leah.
 He loved Rachel with such fervor that he worked for her dad for seven years to earn the right to marry her (Genesis 29:18), seven years that “seemed like only a few days to him because of his love for her” (Genesis 29:20).
 This love helps us to understand Jacob’s affection for Benjamin, born to his beloved Rachel.
-Rachel had great difficulty in giving birth to Benjamin.
+Rachel had great difficulty in giving birth to Benjamin, although she did not know she would have another son.
 Her midwife told her that she was having another son.
-Rachel died in childbirth, but, as she was dying, she named her son Ben-Oni, which means “Son of My Trouble.”
+Rachel died in childbirth, as soon after she died in childbirth, but, as she was dying, she named her son Ben-Oni, which means “Son of My Trouble.”
 Jacob renamed him Benjamin, “Son of My Right Hand” (Genesis 35:18).

 Benjamin was not part of the conspiracy concocted by his ten older brothers to kill their brother Joseph.
 Later, when the brothers had to travel to Egypt to seek food during a famine, Jacob’s love for his youngest son compelled him to keep Benjamin home “because he was afraid that harm might come to him” (Genesis 42:4).
 The other brothers traveled to Egypt and met with the governor of Egypt (Joseph, whom his brothers did not recognize).
 Joseph tested his brothers by accusing them of spying and demanding that they prove their honesty by bringing Benjamin back with them: “You will not leave this place unless your youngest brother comes here” (Genesis 42:15).
 Joseph shut them all in prison for three days and then released all but Simeon.
 The others returned home with the grain they had purchased—and the money that Joseph had secretly returned to them (verse 25).